yanex/jsii/packages/jsii-rosetta/README.md

-# jsii-sampiler: a transpiler for code samples
+# jsii-rosetta: a transpiler for code samples

 Utility to transcribe example code snippets from TypeScript to other jsii languages.